lhallock/openarm-seg/README.md

 ## Predicting Segmentations

 The easiest method of generating multiple predictions for multiple models is via the `predict_all_groups.py` script.
 Assuming the directory structure above (with special attention to the `Sub[x]` directories), modify the script variables `over_512_configs` and `under_512_configs` to contain the appropriate directory paths.
-Note that each variable contains a list of 3-tuples, each of which contains as first element the path to where the ground truth data to be used for prediction is stored, as second the path to where the predictions will be saved, and as third the path to all the available ground truth files for the given subject.
-As described above, these files are separated by size based on padding; for more information on why this is necessary, see the _Setup/Subjects_ section above. **TODO**: can we move this script outside? also is that really what that 3-tuple means?
+Note that each variable contains a list of 3-tuples, each of which contains as first element the path to where the volumes to be used for prediction are stored, as second the path to where the predictions will be saved, and as third the path to all the available volumes for the given subject.
+As described above, these files are separated by size based on padding; for more information on why this is necessary, see the _Setup/Subjects_ section above.

 Next, change the assignment of `models_dir` to a directory containing all models that will be used in prediction.
 (For example, in the file tree shown above, this could be the path to `u-net_v1-0` or to `folder_holding_multiple_models`.
 Note, however, that subfolders will not be searched recursively, so in the former case no models in the `folder_holding_multiple_models` subfolder will be used in prediction.